| Cane Corsos: the most honest dog breed review you'll ever find. Information about Cane Corso personality and behavior. |

 Cane Corso puppies should be friendly and trusting with strangers.
 With proper socialization, they become more aloof and discerning as they mature.

-Though the Cane Corso was not used for dog-fighting, dog aggression can be a problem.
+Though the Cane Corso was not used for dog-fighting, dog aggression (often very serious) can still be a problem.
 He should be thoroughly socialized with other dogs from an early age.
+I wouldn't keep a Cane Corso with another large dog of the same sex.

-The Cane Corso is more attentive and more responsive to training than other mastiffs, and though quite dominant, will respect an owner who is confident and consistent.
+The Cane Corso is more attentive to his owner and more responsive to training than other mastiffs.
+Though quite dominant and strong-willed, he will respect an owner who is confident and consistent.

 Cane Corsos have tighter skin than other mastiffs and drool less.
-Some love to dig, and most enjoy splashing in water, whether it be the pond, a mudhole, the lawn sprinkler, or their water bowl.
-These are not dainty dogs."
+Some love to dig holes, and most enjoy splashing in water, whether it be a pond or a mudhole, the lawn sprinkler or their water bowl.
+These are not dainty dogs for fastidious housekeepers!

 - Is massive and powerful